-The actual term “as-is” is typically used for previously owned homes that need repairs and renovations.
+The actual term “as-is” is typically used for homes that need repairs and renovations.
 As a result, when buyers see “as-is,” on a listing, they automatically assume that there are significant repairs or upgrades that need to be made.
 This will scare away most buyers, but could attract the eyes of investors and flippers.
 In other words, you’ll have a much smaller pool of buyers interested in your home and you’ll likely receive low-ball offers from people looking to profit.
-In many cases, selling as-is means selling for thousands less than your home’s potential value.
+In many cases, selling a home as-is means selling for thousands less than your home’s potential value.
 There have to be some pros to selling as-is though, right—or why would anyone do it?

 One reason people actively choose to list as-is properties is to sell quickly to an all-cash buyer, even though they know they’ll receive a fraction of the value of their home.